 Fill a shaker with finely cracked ice.

-Add the rum and fill with lemonade.
+Add the rum and fill the shaker with lemonade.

 Shake briefly and pour (unstrained) into a pint glass.